learn-co-curriculum/cssi-2.7-loops/Readme.md

 + Inside the curly brackets are instructions for what should happen to each element that we loop through
   + `numbers[i] = numbers[i] * 5` - For each element, reassign that element a value that is five times greater.

-##Practice
+## Student Practice
 Create a iteration.js doc.

 ###Part 1, A Loop with  Numbers
-Try setting up a for loop with a numbers array -  print out each number, doubled.
+Set up a _for_ loop with a numbers array -  print out each number, doubled.

-Wrap your loop in a function that accepts a numbers array instead of hardcoding one specific array into the function.
-Why would that be better?
+Next, wrap your loop in a function, doubleNumbers that accepts a numbers array instead of hardcoding one specific array into the function.

-Set up a new numbers array and call your doubleNumbers array with your new array.
+.
 ###Part 2, A Loop with String Methods
 Create an array of your top 5 favorites movies.
 Now create a function called myFavorites().